 If the "active flag" is set in the TAU request message or the MME chooses to establish radio bearers when there is pending downlink UP data or pending downlink signalling, radio bearers will be established as part of the TAU procedure and a KeNB derivation is necessary.If there was no subsequent NAS SMC, the uplink NAS COUNTof the TAU request message sent from the UE to the MME is used as freshness parameter in the KeNB derivation using the KDF as specified in clause A.3.
 The TAU request shall be integrity protected.

-In the case an AKA is run successfully, the uplink and downlink NAS COUNT shall be set to the start values (i.e. zero).
+In the case an AKA or EAP authentication is run successfully, the uplink and downlink NAS COUNT shall be set to the start values (i.e. zero).

 In the case source and target MME use different NAS algorithms, the target MME re-derives the NAS keys from KASME with the new algorithm identities as input and provides the new algorithm identifiers within a NAS SMC.
 The UE shall assure that the NAS keys used to verify the integrity of the NAS SMC are derived using the algorithm identity specified in the NAS SMC.